 For creating accurate reports, record these forms with clinical precision.
 Also, ascertain the accounting basis that is used by your organization.
 On a cash basis, transactions aren’t recorded until the amount against them is received.
 On the other hand, on an accrual basis, transactions are recorded despite the status of payment.

-For adjusting accounts receivable in QuickBooks, follow the steps given below:
+For adjust accounts receivables in QuickBooks Desktop, follow the steps given below.

 Step 1: Create your Accounts Receivable